Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 18.md

         - At this, Cordelia backs down
 - Vallen asks if anyone’s checked on the mine
     - No LMAO
-    - Cordelia’s got a little boulder (==Tiny Servant==)!!
+    - Cordelia’s got a little boulder (<span style="color:rgb(197, 124, 22)">Tiny Servant</span>)!!
 She’s been checking in on him every once in a while and says that he’s been “taking care of things” out there
         - Cal is like “is that the child I’ve seen running around????”
         - Kaya saw it once in the woods and tried to chase it down (for training! a moving target frfr)
 - Cordelia says that she’s going back to the library.
 As she stands up, a man comes through the door